Madison Square Garden: Sports

 Madison Square Garden hosts approximately 320 events a year.
 It is the home to the New York Rangers of the National Hockey League, and the New York Knicks of the National Basketball Association.
 Before 2020, the New York Rangers, New York Knicks, and the Madison Square Garden arena itself were all owned by the Madison Square Garden Company.
 The MSG Company split into two entities in 2020, with the Garden arena and other non-sports assets spun off into Madison Square Garden Entertainment and the Rangers and Knicks remaining with the original company, renamed Madison Square Garden Sports.
 Both entities remain under the voting control of James Dolan and his family.
 The arena is also host to the Big East men's basketball tournament and was home to the finals of the National Invitation Tournament from the beginning of its existence up until 2022.
 It also hosts select home games for the St. John's Red Storm, representing St. John's University in men's college basketball, and almost any other kind of indoor activity that draws large audiences, such as the Westminster Kennel Club Dog Show and the 2004 Republican National Convention.

 The Garden was home of the NBA draft and NIT Season Tip-Off, as well as the former New York City home of the Ringling Brothers and Barnum and Bailey Circus and Disney on Ice; all four events are now held at the Barclays Center in Brooklyn.
 It served the New York Cosmos for half of their home games during the 1983–84 NASL Indoor season.

 Many of boxing's biggest fights were held at Madison Square Garden, including the Roberto Durán–Ken Buchanan affair, the first Muhammad Ali – Joe Frazier bout and the US debut of Anthony Joshua that ended in a huge upset when he was beaten by Andy Ruiz.
 Before promoters such as Don King and Bob Arum moved boxing to Las Vegas, Nevada, Madison Square Garden was a popular location for boxing.
 The original 18+1/2 × 18+1/2 ft ring, which was brought from the second and third generation of the Garden, was officially retired on September 19, 2007, and donated to the International Boxing Hall of Fame after 82 years of service.
 A 20 × 20 ft ring replaced it beginning on October 6 of that same year.
 The UFC has hosted many events at Madison Square Garden in recent years and has put on some of the highest grossing PPV events in history.

 Professional wrestling

-Madison Square Garden has hosted many notable WWE (formerly WWF and WWWF) events, and it's affectionally known as WWE's "home office".
+Madison Square Garden has hosted many notable WWE (formerly WWF and WWWF) events, and it is affectionally known as WWE's "home office".
 The Garden has hosted three WrestleMania events, including the first edition of the annual marquee event for WWE, as well as the 10th and 20th editions.
 Madison Square Garden is also one of two venues (the other being Allstate Arena) to host WrestleMania three times.